Drivers and Hire

 What's the minimum hire period?

 Normally 24 hours.
 You can hire for less than 24 hours but you’ll still pay the minimum 24 hour hire charge.
-Note in the December to March peak period we reserve the right to set the minimum period to 48 hours, but do discuss any specific requirements with us, as it depends on a number of factors.
+Note in the December to March peak period we reserve the right to set the minimum period to 48 hours, which a few cars do have, but do discuss any specific requirements with us as it depends on a number of factors.

 Where do we find your bases, and can we just turn up, book a car and drive off?